Clinical Trialist Training Program

 • IDS supports trials involving investigational products, natural products, biologics, and medical devices.
 If you're developing a protocol, contact the IDS during the planning phases.

-We encourage you to join the newly launched Clinical Trialist SIG - a vibrant community of faculty, trainees, and staff committed to advancing investigator-initiated clinical trials or federally funded trials at Penn.
+We encourage you to join the newly launched Clinical Trials SIG - a vibrant community of faculty, trainees, and staff committed to advancing investigator-initiated clinical trials or federally funded trials at Penn.
 As a trainee, this is your gateway to:

 • Networking with experienced clinical trialists across departments